-To monitor you during your operation, your anaesthetist will attach you to a machine to watch your heart, your blood pressure and the oxygen level in your blood.
+To monitor you during your operation, your anaesthetist will attach you to a machine to monitor your heart, your blood pressure and the oxygen level in your blood.
+A fine tube (cannula) will be placed in a vein in your arm or hand.